tal95shah/LinkedIn_Scraper/README.md

 # LinkedIn_Scraper

+## NOTE: This repository is not maintained anymore.

 A Selenium based automated program that scrapes [Linkedin](https://www.linkedin.com/)  profiles data,stores in CSV,follows them and saves their profile in PDF.

 ## Screenshot